dfwteinos/Ecosystem-Simulation/README.md

 This project contains also an explain of this project and how to be implemented in greek.

-*This project is part of the course: System Programming , Winter of 2018.
+*This project is part of the course: Object Oriented Programming , Winter of 2018.
 University of Athens, DiT.*